-A relevant life insurance policy is particularly attractive for small to medium sized businesses who may find group insurance schemes expensive or inaccessible due to being unable to meet the minimum number requirements.
+A relevant life insurance policy is particularly attractive for small to medium-sized businesses (SMEs) that may find group insurance schemes expensive or inaccessible due to being unable to meet the minimum number requirements.

 How to arrange the best and cheapest Relevant Life Insurance

 There are a number of considerations when arranging relevant life insurance.
 Due to local tax office differences, it is vital that you engage with a specialist who will guide you.
 Although the rules and tax savings described above are correct, there may be considerations that need to be checked with your local tax office.
 Many of the life insurance companies that sell relevant life insurance provide excellent assistance with this, but will not actually be able to provide advice to you.